 That was harder than the original diagnosis.
 I had the fear that it was going to come back, but I never expected it to happen that soon.

 I had known enough to know that stage 4 was so much more serious.

 He said, “No. What do you want to do right now?
 The kids are about to walk out of the theater.”
-We agreed he would take the kids home, I would go for a jog, and put the kids to bed that night and talk after that.
+We agreed he would take the kids home, I would go for a jog, put the kids to bed that night, and talk after that.

 I wanted to get a second opinion at MD Anderson and at Salem Oncology Center because my cousin had seen a doctor down there.
 He didn’t take insurance, but our cousins and godparents helped us financially so that I could start treatment with him.

 What was your chemo like the second time?